Maldives luxury resorts face government ban on spas

 "Ironically, the same opposition leaders who railed against spas and the selling of alcohol and pork to tourists are some of the country's biggest resort owners."

-However, former president Maumoon Abdul Gayoom's opposition coalition Progressive Party of Maldives PPM.L said the government move was aimed at leisure business owned by some opposition members.
+However, former president Maumoon Abdul Gayoom's opposition coalition Progressive Party of Maldives (PPM) said the government move was aimed at leisure business owned by some opposition members.

 "We never asked for the ban," PPM spokesman Ahamed Mahloof told Reuters.